matthias-research/cuda-demos/README.md

 # CUDA + FreeGLUT Demos

-A minimal collection of interactive CUDA demos using FreeGLUT for visualization on Windows.
+A minimal collection of interactive CUDA demos using FreeGLUT and OpenGL for visualization on Windows.

 ## Demos Included